choubisanikhil/Dead-Skull-Readme/README.md

   :: If Dark Beast Bust The Bloody Skull It Gets 500 Coins.

   | Function Of Coins >
   :: Coins Are A Means Of Sharing Gaming Experiences With Other Peoples.
-It Usally Like Scores.
+It Usually Like Scores.